veloblank/introduction-to-authentication-and-authorization-v-000/README.md

 - What are you allowed to do (i.e., Access Policy)
 - Mechanisms to enforce the Access Policy (i.e., Authorization)

-## Examples of Authentication and Authorization flows
+## Examples of Authentication and Authorization Flows

 Identification, Authentication, Access Policy and Authorization are security concepts that equally apply to the physical and digital worlds.
 If you were to